WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5b_AMR_RGI_MAGs.md

 The .csv file can be used for custom visualisation in R (e.g., using ggplot2 or pheatmap).

-# 📈 Downstream Analysis In R-Studio
+# 📈 Downstream Analysis In R-Studio: Practical Session

 Analysis can be performed:

 - On the HPC (if R is installed), OR
 - Locally in RStudio after downloading results

-### Input for R:
+For this session, we will work directly from the prepared R Markdown script available in the course repository:

-- Refer to `Module5b_AMR_analysis_R_studio.Rmd`
+Refer to `/course_modules_2026/Module5_Functional_Annotation/Module5b_AMR_analysis_R_studio.Rmd`

-This merged file contains:
-- MAG_ID
+This script contains the full workflow for the AMR analysis.
+Participants are encouraged to open it in RStudio and follow along step by step, running each section as we go through the session.

+What the input data includes:

+The dataset used in this script is a merged and pre-processed file, which contains:

+MAG_ID – identifiers for metagenome-assembled genomes

-- AMR gene annotations
+AMR gene annotations – derived from RGI/CARD outputs

+Taxonomic classification – from domain to species level

+Health status metadata:

+SM = Severe Malaria

+CC = Community Controls

+During the practical, we will:

+- Load and explore the dataset within R

+- Walk through each section of the R Markdown file

+- Execute the code together to reproduce the analysis

+- Interpret the outputs as a group

 #The aim here is to

-- Compare AMR load per MAG
-- Compare AMR diversity across samples
+- Compare AMR diversity across samples/Species
 - Stratify by taxonomic identity
-- Visualize resistome profiles using heatmaps
+- Visualize resistome profiles using boxplots, facted bar plots and  heatmaps
 - Identify multidrug-resistant genomes

 ---